AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42506-->

-*  {{ site.data.var.ee }} now copies all product fields according to their defined scopes when duplicating a product.
+*  Adobe Commerce now copies all product fields according to their defined scopes when duplicating a product.
 Previously, the **name** and **description** fields were reset to `global` scope.

 <!--- MC-42612-->

-*  {{ site.data.var.ee }} no longer applies delta rounding to a discount when the product price is 0.
-Previously, {{ site.data.var.ee }} calculated a negative discount amount.
+*  Adobe Commerce no longer applies delta rounding to a discount when the product price is 0.
+Previously, Adobe Commerce calculated a negative discount amount.

 <!--- MC-42215-->

 *  Products with a **Set as New** attribute that is assigned an empty start date and an expired end date can now be successfully saved.
-Previously, {{ site.data.var.ee }} threw this error when you saved a product with these settings: `Make sure the To Date is later than or the same as the From Date`.
+Previously, Adobe Commerce threw this error when you saved a product with these settings: `Make sure the To Date is later than or the same as the From Date`.

 <!--- MC-41803-->

-*  {{ site.data.var.ee }} no longer duplicates an existing CMS page in the CMS hierarchy when you change its SEO URL identifier.
-Previously, {{ site.data.var.ee }} created a new node in the CMS hierarchy, duplicating an existing one.
+*  Adobe Commerce no longer duplicates an existing CMS page in the CMS hierarchy when you change its SEO URL identifier.
+Previously, Adobe Commerce created a new node in the CMS hierarchy, duplicating an existing one.

 <!--- MC-42775-->